 The Academy Trust does not use any external fundraisers.
-All fundraising undertaken during the year was monitored by the Trustees.
-Funds raised by Michelin starred take away brought in £7,000 profit.
+All fundraising undertaken during the year was monitored by the Trustees. £900 was raised by a chef during sports day.

 PLANS FOR FUTURE PERIODS

 As previously stated, proposed housing developments in close proximity to the school are monitored carefully and the Trust has already procured architects drawings with a view to classroom expansion should the demand for places increase significantly.
 Any expansion would only be considered in the interest of employees and the potential to offer competitive salaries and opportunities for development.